mepland/chance_of_showers/README.md

 #### [Normalized values](https://mepland.github.io/chance_of_showers/media/ana_outputs/mean_pressure_value_normalized_selected_data.html)

-To clean the data before fitting any models, we rescale the values to 0 and 1 between the steady state extrema.
+To clean the data before fitting any models,
+I rescale the values to 0 and 1 between the steady state extrema.
 Any values that are outside the normalization range are capped.

 ### Overall Pressure Distributions